 excavation field methods and technology, with an emphasis on the application of research designs to field settings, and the logistics of supervising field projects.

 Variable depending on credits and undergrad or grad level.
-The cost can be estimated using the IUP Tuition and Fee Cost Estimator.
+The cost can be estimated using the Summer Tuition website.
 Housing may be available through

 the IUP Office of Housing, Residential Living, and Dining or can be obtained individually.